 3. Tirunesh Dibaba

-Known more officially as Tirunesh Dibaba Kenene, this Ethiopian queen of long distance track even deserves her position in the top 10 African Olympic gold medalists every sports lover must know.
+Known more officially as Tirunesh Dibaba Kenene, this Ethiopian queen of the long-distance track even deserves her position in the top 10 African Olympic gold medalists every sports lover must know.
 Dibaba is the current world record holder in the 5000 meters race and the current Olympic and World record holder in 10,000 meters.
-Her success has earned this 28-year-old the nickname “Baby Faced Destroyer”.
+Her success has earned this 28-year-old the nickname “Baby-Faced Destroyer”.

 4. Meseret Defar

 Meseret Defar Tola is another accomplished long-distance runner from Ethiopia.
-She was born 30 year ago in Addis Ababa and started international competitions at 19 years of age.
+She was born 30 years ago in Addis Ababa and started international competitions when she was 19 years of age.
 Defar has broken the world record in 5000 meters event but a new record has since been set by her fellow Ethiopian Tirunesh Dibaba.
-She won gold medal in 2004 and 2012 Olympic Games.
+She won a gold medal in 2004 and 2012 Olympic Games.
 She has also won gold medals in a variety of AAF world championships.